carpentries/maintainer-onboarding/index.md

 You will develop skills for creating a positive environment for all contributors.

-- Communicating with other Maintainers: As a new Maintainer, you are part of a large team supporting 48 official lessons.
+- Communicating with other Maintainers: As a new Maintainer, you are part of a large team supporting over 40 official lessons.
 You will learn how to connect with other Maintainers, The Carpentries Curriculum Team, and the Maintainer Community Lead for advice and support.